 Examples of one point perspective drawing

-Draw your horizon line first, anywhere on the page, though closer to middle works best for this exercise.
+Draw your horizon line first, anywhere on the page, though closer to the middle works best for this exercise.
 Trace the back wall of your room and the main corners of the room using the vanishing point.
 Add objects to the room using boxes and cylinders as structures.

-This drawing shows one of the corridor of my university.
-We can also see this as an interior and this time the back wall, ceiling and windows are circular.
-But all the rules are the same!
+This drawing shows one of the corridors of my university.
+We can also see this as an interior; this time, the back wall, ceiling, and windows are circular.

 Not to mention, these types of drawings usually lead to very satisfying results and improve our artistic skills so much!
 You can find my next post about two point perspective here.